 Radiofrequency ablation or radiofrequency Neurotomy may provide you pain relief for 6-18-months at best according to experts who studied this procedure!

 So, why would you take the risk with methods known to fail in the long-term?
 Do you cut the wire to the light that illuminates the check engine?
 You wouldn’t because the problem will still be there and in time you will have more significant issues!
 The same applies to your body.
 Why would you cut or kill the nerve that warns you of a problem?
 Take our advice; short-term gains through invasive methods are wasteful at best.

 Our clinical teams are opposed to any invasive procedures when it comes to the spine, including the minimally invasive spine surgery.
-RF or Neurotomy regardless of its level of invasiveness is a procedure best avoided.
-The harm inflicted on the joints and soft-tissues outweigh even the best-hopped scenarios.
+RF or Neurotomy, regardless of its level of invasiveness, is a procedure best avoided.
+The harm inflicted on the joints and soft-tissues outweighs even the best possible scenario.
 In short, there are no shortcuts to getting better.
 Cutting away the nerves or killing them with heat or radio waves do not constitute a cure.
 Seek useful conservative treatment options before opting for this invasive procedure.
 Visit a Chiropractic Specialty Center® today and learn about the best comprehensive means of spine care.

 Spinal Decompression Through Laminectomy/Laminotomy